-For the year to 31 January 2018, the Directors were paid fees at the following rates: Chairman £27,500; Audit Committee Chairman £23,500; and Other Directors £19,500.
+The following Directors' fee rate applied from 1 February 2018: Chairman £35,000; Audit Committee Chairman £28,000; and Other Directors £24,000.

+During the year under review, the Board reviewed Directors' fees and considered that the current level of remuneration remained appropriate.
 Discretionary fees are set at £1,250 per day.
-No Discretionary payments were made in the year.
+No Discretionary payments were made in the year, nor in the previous year.